Temple of Blood: Overlord

 The band released their second album Overlord in the spring of 2008, which also received very positive reviews from metal zines around the world.
 The album contains a cover version of the song "Forbidden Evil", by the Bay Area thrash band Forbidden.
 The album was remastered by Jamie King, who had also remastered albums for such artists as Watchtower, Cro-Mags, and Chastain, and was re-released by Alone Records.
 Snakepit Magazine called it an improvement over the debut: "... this album by the Alabama-based bunch simply blows away their previous one!".
 Heaven's Metal magazine describes the remastered Overlord album as "... an album that ranks up with the BEST of them".
 Metal Rules also remarked : "... an improvement in every way over PREPARE ...
 OVERLORD is simply a great album that all thrash fans should check out.".

 Recent years

-After the release of "Overlord", James Lewis left the band, being temporarily replaced by Kelly Conlon (ex-Death) but then making way for the returning Lovvorn on bass.
-Lance Wright and Matt Barnes left the band.
-Barnes later joined the technical death metal band Monstrosity as well as Diabolic.
-Mullis recorded lead vocals on the Cauldron Born EP "Sword and Sorcery Heavy Metal".
-David Keeton joined on drums, performing regional shows, but left the band in 2020.
-After many years of delays, current Morbid Angel and ex-Havok drummer Scott Fuller was enlisted to record drums for their upcoming album, entitled "A Show of Force".
-The original lineup of the band has now reunited, with the addition of lead guitarist Harry Coleman Jr.
+After the release of "Overlord", James Lewis left the band, being temporarily replaced by Kelly Conlon (ex-Death).